with Gwen Egg

-Start collecting as the weather cools and the garden beckons!
-Long prunings of vines such as Grape, Wisteria, Clematis, Jasmine.
+Collect whenever the garden beckons: Long prunings of vines such as Grape, Wisteria, Clematis, Jasmine.
 Roll these into rough hoops and allow to dry or become leathery.
 Re-soak these for 24 hours before the workshop.

 Collect the long leaves of Iris, Watsonia and Red Hot Poker as they dry off in the garden.
 These can be rolled in a damp towel to soften ready for the workshop.

 Bring any other materials that you think may be useful or interesting

 Please book via the ticketing system below so that we know you are coming.

 Gwen Egg is a fibre artist who is best known for teaching basket weaving with natural materials.

 Gwen is interested in the ecologies and cultures that inform the materials and techniques used in the weaving.
 She enjoys the process of making which stimulates her thinking - as do the people she meets through her involvement in community arts and teaching.